 Provide protection against privacy and network security liability, extortion, property loss, and loss of revenue from a cyber breach.
 Also, provides assistance with defense and fines, as well as breach response

 Provides protection for legal defense costs and settlement amounts/expenses for liability claims made for actual or alleged errors, misstatements, acts, omissions, etc.

 Provides protection against general liability exposures outside the United States.

 Provides protection subject to varying terms, conditions and limits for bodily injury and property damage, personal injury liability, advertising injury liability and medical expenses.

-Provides protection to employees and students for acts or omissions within the course and scope of their duties related to the conduct of university business.
+Provides protection to employees for acts or omissions within the course and scope of their duties related to the conduct of university business.
 Students participating in university-sponsored internships and practicums are also covered.

 Provides protection subject to varying terms, conditions and limits for bodily injury, property damage, and medical expenses associated with non-owned aircraft.